-Would-be Indian regional airline Fly91 (GOA, Goa Dabolim) has moved a step closer to launching after the country's Directorate General of Civil Aviation (DGCA) issued a no objection certificate (NOC) earlier this week.
+Would-be Indian regional airline Fly91 (IC, Goa Dabolim) has moved a step closer to launching after the country's Directorate General of Civil Aviation (DGCA) issued a no objection certificate (NOC) earlier this week.
 The start-up's promoters intend to file their air operator's certificate (AOC) application by mid-May and have the start-up in the air by 4Q 2023.

 As previously reported by ch-aviation, Fly91 is a joint venture between Indian airline executive Manoj Chacko and Mumbai-based private equity firm Convergent Finance.
 Chacko is best known as the former Executive Vice President (Commercial) of now-defunct Kingfisher Airlines (Mumbai International), while Convergent Finance Managing Director Harsha Raghavan represents the private equity entity.
 Convergent is investing INR2 billion Indian rupees (USD24.5 million) into the startup carrier.
 Raghavan will become the chairman of the Fly91 board while Chacko takes on the CEO's role.